-CLTR3905: CARIBBEAN FASHION: THEORY, DEVELOPMENT AND INDUSTRY

-The course examines fashion history and theory with a view to exploring the Caribbean Fashion Industry (CFI) as a sector of the region's cultural/creative industries, and examines its potential as a catalyst for socio-economic development of the region.
-Students will be introduced to the CFI's trends, horizontal and vertical linkages and other peculiarities of this industry as well as uncover its relation to the other cultural industries of the Caribbean.
+CLTR3905: CARIBBEAN FASHION: THEORY, DEVELOPMENT AND INDUSTRY trends, horizontal and vertical linkages and other peculiarities of this industry as well as uncover its relation to the other cultural industries of the Caribbean.
 The course combines innovative teaching methods using field/site visits and exposure to practitioners and brings together specific and general elements of the fashion industry, while raising questions about Caribbean fashion, its history, theorizing and industrializing.